grafana/loki/docs/sources/clients/promtail/scraping.md

 ```
 The targets to be scraped by Promtail are defined in `/etc/promtail/dpkg-apt.yaml`.
 In fact, Promtail read the target to scrape in the list of file provided under `files`.

-Bellow is the content of `/etc/promtail/dpkg-apt.yaml`.
+Below is the content of `/etc/promtail/dpkg-apt.yaml`.
 ```yaml
 - targets: ["localhost"]
   labels: